 6-8 April 2025 – Rethymno, Crete

-We are excited to host a one-off meeting “Social Science Perspectives on Individuals, Cultures, and Institutions in the Mediterranean Region” organized to promote exchange among scholars from different social sciences whose research focuses on the Mediterranean region.
+We were proud to host a one-off meeting “Social Science Perspectives on Individuals, Cultures, and Institutions in the Mediterranean Region” organized to promote exchange among scholars from different social sciences whose research focuses on the Mediterranean region.

-The meeting will be held in Rethymno, Crete between 6-8 April 2025, with support from the European Research Council, the Centre for Research on Cultural and Societal Diversity (CRCSD) at the University of Sussex, and the University of Crete Research Centre.
+The meeting was held in Rethymno, Crete between 6-8 April 2025, with support from the European Research Council, the Centre for Research on Cultural and Societal Diversity (CRCSD) at the University of Sussex, and the University of Crete Research Centre.

-The goal of the meeting is to facilitate exchange between scholars who study the Mediterranean region using different theoretical and methodological perspectives and help learn from each other, generate new questions and promote future collaborations.
-We aim for a medium-sized meeting with around 60 attendees.
+The goal of the meeting was to facilitate exchange between scholars who study the Mediterranean region using different theoretical and methodological perspectives and help learn from each other, generate new questions and promote future collaborations.
+There were 57 attendees from 14 different countries at the meeting, with 46 talks and posters.

 Organizers